-General Motors' strike to end as UAW members ratify new contract: Source
+GM strike to end as UAW members ratify new contract: Is Ford next?

 Rank-and-file members of the United Auto Workers agreed to end a strike against General Motors by voting to approve a new contract on Friday, a source familiar with negotiations confirmed to FOX Business.